OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

 The next part contains the Truth Definition of the component and the plain old data struct (POD). *In production, we should separate those aspects into a header file!*

-> Note: All components should be plain old datatypes.
+> Note: All components should be plain old data types.

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/gameplay_code/ecs_component_example.c:17:31}}